January

 Please find below a list of birthdays and death anniversaries of German-speaking people, cultural and historical events in Germany, Austria, and Switzerland, fun and public holidays, and any other interesting events that happened or are associated with a certain date in January.

-This is not a comprehensive list and I aim to update it whenever I write a new article.
+This is not a comprehensive list and I aim to update it whenever possible.
+Choose any other month by clicking on the link.

 January 1 is New Year’s Day (Neujahr) and a public holiday in Germany.
 Find out more about customs around New Year’s Eve and New Year’s Day here.